payola/Payola/README.md

 - data sources are loaded with owner and parameter values and with related domain layer `DataFetcher` plugin with its parameters
 - analyses are loaded only with their owner
 	- when there is an access to plugin instances or to plugin instance bindings, the complete analysis is loaded (i.e. no further fetching-query to database will be needed)

+It is crucial to mention that two queries loading entity from repository by the same id (`getById()` method) gets two different objects representing the same entity.
+That is why the standard `equals` method needed to be overriden - the two entities are equal when they have the same ID (since ID is an UUID, which is unique though the whole database, the method is valid)

 <a name="virtuoso"></a>
 ### Package cz.payola.data.virtuoso